-On May 2, 2016, we entered into a Sales Agreement, or the Sales Agreement, with Cowen and Company, LLC, or Cowen.
-The Sales Agreement provides that, upon the terms and subject to the conditions set forth therein, we may issue and sell through Cowen, acting as sales agent, shares of our common stock having an aggregate offering price of up to \$100,000,000, which we refer to as the Shares.
-We have no obligation to sell any Shares under the Sales Agreement.
-The sale of the Shares by Cowen will be effected pursuant to a Registration Statement on Form S-3 to be filed by us.
+On August 2, 2017, we entered into a Sales Agreement, or the 2017 Sales Agreement, with Cowen.
+The 2017 Sales Agreement provides that, upon the terms and subject to the conditions set forth therein, we may issue and sell through Cowen, acting as sales agent, shares of our common stock having an aggregate offering price of up to \$100,000,000, which we refer to as the ATM Shares.
+We have no obligation to sell any ATM Shares under the 2017 Sales Agreement.
+The issuance and sale of the ATM Shares, if any, is subject to the continued effectiveness of the Company's shelf registration statement on Form S-3, File No. 333-211063, initially filed with the SEC on May 2, 2016 and declared effective by the SEC on May 9, 2016.
+We make no assurance as to the continued effectiveness of this shelf registration statement.

-Pursuant to the Sales Agreement, each time we wish to issue and sell Shares under the Sales Agreement, which we refer to as a Placement, we will notify Cowen with a placement notice containing the parameters within which we desire to sell the Shares, which shall at a minimum include the number of Shares to be issued, the time period during which sales are requested to be made, any limitation on the number of Shares that may be sold in any one day and any minimum price below which sales may not be made.
+Pursuant to the 2017 Sales Agreement, each time we wish to issue and sell Shares under the 2017 Sales Agreement, which we refer to as a Placement, we will notify Cowen with a placement notice containing the parameters within which we desire to sell the Shares, which shall at a minimum include the number of Shares to be issued, the time period during which sales are requested to be made, any limitation on the number of Shares that may be sold in any one day and any minimum price below which sales may not be made.

-Upon delivery of a placement notice by us, and unless the sale of the Shares described therein has been declined, suspended or otherwise terminated in accordance with the terms of the Sales Agreement, Cowen, as agent, will use its commercially reasonable efforts consistent with its normal trading and sales practices to sell on behalf of us such Shares up to the amount specified, and otherwise in accordance with the terms of such placement notice.
+Upon delivery of a placement notice by us, and unless the sale of the Shares described therein has been declined, suspended or otherwise terminated in accordance with the terms of the 2017 Sales Agreement, Cowen, as agent, will use its commercially reasonable efforts consistent with its normal trading and sales practices to sell on behalf of us such Shares up to the amount specified, and otherwise in accordance with the terms of such placement notice.

-Pursuant to the Sales Agreement, Cowen may sell the Shares by any method permitted by law deemed to be an "at the market offering" under Rule 415 of the Securities Act, including without limitation sales made directly on The NASDAQ Global Select Market, on any other existing trading market for our common stock or to or through a market maker.
-The Sales Agreement provides that Cowen will be entitled to compensation for its services in an amount equal to up to 3.0% of gross proceeds from each Placement.
+Pursuant to the 2017 Sales Agreement, Cowen may sell the Shares by any method permitted by law deemed to be an "at the market offering" under Rule 415 of the Securities Act, including without limitation sales made directly on The NASDAQ Global Select Market, on any other existing trading market for our common stock or to or through a market maker.
+The 2017 Sales Agreement provides that Cowen will be entitled to compensation for its services in an amount equal to up to 3.0% of gross proceeds from each Placement.

-The Sales Agreement may be terminated by Cowen or us at any time upon notice to the other party, or by Cowen at any time in certain circumstances, including but not limited to the occurrence of a material adverse change to us.
+The 2017 Sales Agreement may be terminated by Cowen or us at any time upon notice to the other party, or by Cowen at any time in certain circumstances, including but not limited to the occurrence of a material adverse change to us.

-The foregoing description of the Sales Agreement is qualified in its entirety by reference to the Sales Agreement, a copy of which is attached hereto as Exhibit 10.1 and incorporated herein by reference.
+The foregoing description of the 2017 Sales Agreement is qualified in its entirety by reference to the Sales Agreement, a copy of which is attached hereto as Exhibit 10.1 and incorporated herein by reference.